 To find out about how Switzerland attempts to ensure the supply of essential goods and services in times of crises, read Andrin Hauri’s recent CSS Analyses in Security Policy ‘National Economic Supply as an Emergency Precaution.’

 This graphic shows Russia and China’s trade relations with one another and the rest of the world.
 For an insight into the potential of Moscow and Beijing’s partnership, read Jeronim Perović and Benno Zogg’s recent #CSSAnalyses in Security Policy here.

 This week’s graphic highlights the energy and transport infrastructure that passes through Kazakhstan.
 For an insight into Kazakhstan’s role as a linchpin for trade, transport and more regarding China’s Belt and Road Initiative (BRI), see Benno Zogg’s recent CSS Analyses in Security Policy here.

-This article was originally published by the Polish Institute of International Relations on 27 July 2016.
+This article was originally published by the Istituto Affari Internazionali (IAI) on 22 July 2019.

 The recent G20 summit in Osaka in June failed to deliver a breakthrough in the growing US-China rivalry over trade and technological supremacy.
 Like the rest of the world, Europe is feeling the heat of the trade war US President Donald Trump unleashed against China.
 As a resolution of this tug-of-war is not in sight, the EU’s new leadership should start preparing a comprehensive response.